microsoft/VFSForGit/Protocol.md

 The GVFS network protocol consists of four operations on three endpoints.
 In summary:
 * `GET /gvfs/objects/{objectId}`
-  * Gets a single object in loose-object format
+  * Provides a single object in loose-object format
 * `POST /gvfs/objects`
-  * Retrieves one or more objects in packfile or streaming loose object format
+  * Provides one or more objects in packfile or streaming loose object format
 * `GET /gvfs/prefetch[?lastPackTimestamp={secondsSinceEpoch}]`
-  * Retrieves one or more packfiles of non-blobs and optionally packfile indexes in a streaming format
+  * Provides one or more packfiles of non-blobs and optionally packfile indexes in a streaming format
 * `POST /gvfs/sizes`
-  * Retreives the uncompressed, undeltified size of one or more objects
+  * Provides the uncompressed, undeltified size of one or more objects
+* `GET /gvfs/config`
+  * Provides server-set client configuration options

 # `GET /gvfs/objects/{objectId}`
 Will return a single object in compressed loose object format, which can be directly